geonith-george/Search_and_Paste/README.md

 # Search_and_Paste
-searches the directory for the all files with the given extension and copies it to the destination directory.
+Searches the directory for the all files with the given extension and copies it to the destination directory.

+Edit these variables:
+  path2 = directory to search.
+  dst_dir = directory to copy the files. extension = extension to search.